Zoe Rosenberg: Activism

-As of August 2021, Rosenberg is a student at University of California, Berkeley and an investigator for Direct Action Everywhere.
+As of August 2021, Rosenberg was a student at University of California, Berkeley and an investigator for Direct Action Everywhere.

 On April 16, 2022, she was arrested for chaining herself to the basketball hoop during an NBA playoff game between the Memphis Grizzlies and Minnesota Timberwolves.
-The action was done in protest of Timberwolves owner Glen Taylor, whose factory farm allegedly "roasted birds alive" in a controversial mass kill method called "ventilation shutdown plus."
+The action was done to protest the Timberwolves' owner Glen Taylor's farm that "roasted birds alive" by a controversial mass kill method called "ventilation shutdown plus."

 Dubbed "Chain Girl" by national media sources, Rosenberg was held overnight and then was released on bond.
 Her charges were dismissed in January of 2023.
 Candace Buckner, a Washington Post sports columnist and critic, called Rosenberg's ease in accessing the court during a playoff game an example of white privilege.

+Rosenberg was arrested on burglary and theft charges in November 2023 for a June incident where she took four chickens from a Perdue Farms Petaluma Poultry plant in Sonoma County, California on behalf of Direct Action Everywhere.
+DxE claimed that alleged animal abuse from Petaluma Poultry was reported, but Rosenberg decided to take the chickens due to perceived inaction from law enforcement.
+She pled not guilty, and her trial was scheduled for September 15, 2025.
+On October 29, 2025, Rosenberg was convicted on two misdemeanor counts of trespassing, a misdemeanor count of tampering with a vehicle and a felony conspiracy charge.